Cryptocurrencies (or “cryptos”) have surged in both popularity and value over the past decade.

 Are you looking to invest in a child’s financial future and leverage the big gains forecasted in the crypto space in the years to come?

-EarlyBird offers adults the ability to add leading cryptos like Bitcoin (BTC) or Ethereum (ETH) to their existing portfolios made up of stock and ETFs by partnering with leading crypto exchange Gemini.
+EarlyBird offers adults the ability to add leading cryptos like Bitcoin (BTC) or Ethereum (ETH) to a child's crypto wallet alongside their custodial investment account.

 Why choose a portfolio mixed with both stocks and crypto?